 Grab your chalk!
-Let’s make some prewriting lines.
+Let’s make some prewriting with movement.

 What do I mean?

 Well, for starters, check out the Stages of Writing.
-It all begins with lines.
+It all begins with lines and scribbles.

 RELATED: Look no further!
 Here are 50+ Kid Activities at Home to try today!